API Reference¶

 Return (payload, retain, qos) tuples for topic.

-Source code in packages/src/cosalette/_mqtt.py
+Source code in packages/src/cosalette/_mqtt/__init__.py

 cosalette.NullMqttClient